 Small Business Grant Scheme

-Grants of £10,000 are available to any business occupying a property already receiving Small Business Rate Relief or Rural Rate Relief.
+Grants of £10,000 are available to any business occupying a property that is already receiving Small Business Rate Relief or Rural Rate Relief.
 Local authorities will write to businesses which are eligible.

 VAT has been deferred for three months from 20 March to 30 June 2020.
 All UK businesses will be given until the end of the 2020/21 tax year to pay any liabilities.
 VAT refunds and reclaims will be paid as normal by the Government, though.